Portfolio and Risk Management

 - Evaluation of power plants and storage as a real option for the determination of the intrinsic and extrinsic value

 - Analysis of the risks and potentials of short-term, in particular the intraday trading for electric energy

 The team Portfolio and Risk Management primarily deals with projects in cooperation with companies from the energy sector.

-Heads of the Portfolio and Risk Management Group are Mr. M.Sc.
-Philip Beran (currently on parental leave) and Mr. M.Sc.
-Christian Furtwängler, who are also available as contact for relevant research and practical questions.
+Head of the Portfolio and Risk Management Group is Mr. M.Sc.
+Christian Furtwängler, who is also available as contact for relevant research and practical questions.